 • Completes the comprehensive initial treatment plan

-• Provide timely and appropriate referrals to other required programming,
+• Provides timely and appropriate referrals to other required programming and services,

 • Facilitate professional groups as assigned

-• Degree or Diploma in Chemical Dependency studies or a Baccalaureate in a social sciences or human services discipline acceptable to the Employer
+• Degree or Master’s Degree in Chemical Dependency studies or social sciences or human services discipline acceptable to the Employer

-• Clinical experience working directly in an inpatient centre and residential care and/or the Addictions field
+• 10 years of clinical experience working directly in an inpatient centre and residential care and/or the Addictions field

 • We encourage people in recovery to apply.
-Please identify that that you have been abstinent from mood altering substances for three years at the time of application.
+Please identify that that you have been abstinent from mood altering substances for at least 5 years at the time of application.

-St. Joseph’s Hospital of Estevan has been serving the community since 1938 and we offer a wide range of services to the community and surrounding area. http://stjosephsestevan.ca/
+St. Joseph’s Hospital of Estevan has been serving the community since 1938 and we offer a wide range of services to Estevan and surrounding area. http://stjosephsestevan.ca/

 Estevan is a young and dynamic community and a great place to raise a family. http://estevan.ca/